BIOL Senior Honors Thesis

 To graduate with Highest Honors or Honors in Biology, Bio majors/2nd majors must meet the following requirements:

 GPA requirement.
 Biology majors/2nd majors must be in the last semester of their senior year at UNC.
-You don’t have to be a student in the honors program to take BIOL 682H.
-You must have an overall CUM GPA of at least 3.300 and a BIO GPA of at least 3.300 based on grades from your current semester.
-All final grades used to determine GPA eligibility must be posted by the end of the semester in which you are applying.
-This is defined as the date all grades are due to the Registrar (72 hours after the last scheduled exam).
-GPAs must meet the minimum 3.300 and can’t be rounded up.
-The Bio GPA must include all cross-listed BIOL courses and one semester of BIOL 395 (your most recent 395 grade).
-Do NOT count BIOL 101 and BIOL 101L in calculating your Bio GPA.
-All candidates must be approved by the Biology Honors Chair, Dr Amy Shaub Maddox (firstname.lastname@example.org).
+You don’t have to be a student in the honors program to take BIOL 692H.
+You must have an overall CUM GPA of at least 3.300 and a BIO GPA of at least 3.300 as posted by the end of the application semester (5:00 p.m. on the last day all grades are due as set by the Registrar).
+GPAs must meet the minimum 3.300 and won’t be rounded up.
+The Bio GPA must include all cross-listed BIOL courses and one semester of BIOL 395 (your most recent 395 grade); however, do NOT count BIOL 101 and BIOL 101L in calculating your Bio GPA.
+All candidates must be approved by the Biology Honors Chair, Dr Amy Shaub Maddox (email@example.com).

 Research requirement.
 Students must have completed at least 3 credit hours of BIOL 395.